 3 – Apple Macbook Pro Core 2 Duo, circa 2010

 All three show a noticeable improvement when streaming HD or Ultra HD music from Amazon as compared to lossy services.

 I’ve never heard the Thinkpad or iPhone sound better!
 The macbook, however, is my production computer and is hooked to a nice 24-bit audio interface from Focusrite, so it usually renders this nicely (I usually work at 24-bit resolution).

-I have to admit I was wrong in saying that there’s no point in streaming 24-bit to mobile phones.
+I have to admit I was wrong in saying that there’s probably no point in streaming 24-bit to mobile phones.
 My 5 year old iPhone actually rendered up to 24/48 and it sounded pretty good!
 Not pono good, mind you, but better than any lossy files ever sounded.
-At least as good as most consumer CD players sound, and that’s better than AAC or MP3.

-I also have only had 2 dropouts in several days of testing, so bandwidth has not been an issue.
+I have only had 2 dropouts in several days of testing, so bandwidth has not been an issue.
 Of course, network coverage and data speeds have everything to do with your provider and your locations, and nothing to do with the quality of the files being served.

-Bottom line – if you can stream Netflix/Hulu/Amazon/Youtube video, you can definitely stream high resolution audio.
+Bottom line – if you can stream Netflix or Hulu or Amazon or even Youtube video, you can definitely stream high resolution audio.

 The service itself is pretty standard – search, browse, click things to jump around and add to playlists or your queue.
 The desktop clients are pretty good, and stable so far.
 I use the Windows 10, OS X, and iOS clients daily.